Reddit API in Python: The Complete No-PRAW Tutorial (2026)

 return r.json()

 Same for aiohttp, urllib3, or whatever HTTP client your codebase already uses.
-The Reddit API in Python doesn't need a dedicated wrapper — it's just JSON over HTTPS.
+The Reddit API in Python does not need a dedicated wrapper -- it is just JSON over HTTPS.

 r = requests.get(